loomio/loomio-docs/policy/src/abuse/how-we-handle/index.md

 ### Human oversight

 Who’s “we”, you ask?
-Our internal abuse oversight committee includes our Loomio Cooperative members, and representatives from multiple departments across Loomio Limited.
+Our internal abuse oversight team includes our Loomio Cooperative members, and representatives from teams across Loomio Limited.
 On rare occasions for particularly sensitive situations or if legally required, we may also seek counsel from external experts.

 ### Balanced responsibilities